 An incurable reader and slack-ass writer working on finding my way back to the things I love.
 Proud owner of an inappropriate sense of humour, casual geekhood, and a wealth of random usually pointless trivia making any pub quiz night a riot and a half.

-There will be an over-abundance of Steampunk, girls, books, gorgeous far off places, and whatever has taken my fancy reblogged.
+There will be whatever I'm currently watching, Steampunk, girls, books, gorgeous far off places, and whatever has taken my fancy reblogged.
 Usually with commentary.

 Someone posted on my Facebook wall to ask an important question that in all my years of thyroid patient advocacy, I’ve never really tackled.

 The question is: “How do you explain to your family what you are going through?”

 It’s difficult to fully explain what’s going on with a chronic disease that is, in many ways, “invisible” to everyone but the sufferer.
 But perhaps this “Open Letter to Family and Friends of Thyroid Patients” can be a conversation-starter, or help in some way to help those who love us understand just a little bit better what it is like to have thyroid disease.

 Someone you care about has thyroid disease.
 You may not know much about thyroid problems, but I imagine, like many of us, you’ve heard things here and there.
 If anything, you probably associate the thyroid with weight problems, or think it’s an excuse people use for being overweight.
 Or, you may already know someone else who’s taking thyroid medication — usually Synthroid — and they seem to be doing fine, so you assume thyroid disease will be similar for your friend/family member.